Waalbrug: Traffic

 Over the years the volume of traffic on the bridge increased, with regular rush hour traffic jams.
 By 2005 over 50,000 vehicles used the bridge every 24 hours.

-To ease congestion a new road bridge, De Oversteek ('The Crossing'), was built 2km downstream, opening on the 24 November 2013.
-For cyclists there is the Snelbinder Bridge, which is connected to the rail bridge, opened in 2004.
+To ease congestion a new road bridge, De Oversteek ('The Crossing'), was built 2 km downstream, opening on 24 November 2013.
+For cyclists there is the Snelbinder Bridge, which is connected to the rail bridge; it opened in 2004.

 Once de Oversteek opened, the Waalbrug was closed briefly for renovation work.

 In popular culture

-The Waalbrug can be found in the 1977 film A Bridge Too Far, Band of Brothers (book) and the computer games: Medal of Honor: Frontline, Medal of Honor: Vanguard, Medal of Honor: Airborne and Battlefield V.
+The Waalbrug can be found in the 1977 film A Bridge Too Far; the non-fiction book Band of Brothers; and the computer games Medal of Honor: Frontline, Medal of Honor: Vanguard, Medal of Honor: Airborne, Gates of Hell: Airborne and Battlefield V.